CrazyCloudCraft/wikitest/Creating-Placeholders-using-Expansions.md

   }

   /**
-   * If an expansion requires another plugin as a dependency, the proper name of the
+   * if the expansion requires another plugin as a dependency, the
-   * dependency should go here.
+   * proper name of the dependency should go here.
-   * <br>Set this to {@code null} if your placeholders do not require another plugin
+   * <br>Set this to {@code null} if your placeholders do not require
-   * be installed on the server for them to work.
+   * another plugin to be installed on the server for them to work.
    * <br>
-   * <br>This is extremely important to set your plugin here, since if you don't do
+   * <br>This is extremely important to set your plugin here, since if
-   * it, your expansion will throw errors.
+   * you don't do it, your expansion will throw errors.
    *
    * @return The name of our dependency.
    */